MarcialRosales/spring-cloud-workshop/readme.md

 We should have these configuration at the top :

+## Configuration Management - Dynamically reconfigure your application [Lab]

+### Dynamically changing settings at runtime in the application
+- Spring will automatically rebuild a `@Bean` which is either annotated as `@RefreshScope` or `@ConfigurationProperties`.
+Spring assumes that a `ConfigurationProperties` is something we most likely want to refresh if any of its settings change.
+- Spring will rebuild a bean when it receives a signal such as `RefreshRemoteApplicationEvent`.
+Spring config server sends this event to the application when it receives an event from the remote repo (via webhooks) or when it detects a change in the local filesystem -assuming we are using `native` repo.

 Note about Reloading configuration: This works provided you only have one instance.
 Ideally, we want to configure our config server to receive a callback from Github (webhooks onto the actuator endpoint `/monitor`) when a change occurs.
 The config server (if bundled with the jar `spring-cloud-config-monitor`).
 If we have more than one application instances you can still reload the configuration on all instances if you add the dependency `spring-cloud-starter-bus-amqp` to all the applications.
 It exposes a new endpoint called `/bus/refresh` .
 We would only need to go to reach one of the application instances and that instance will propagate the refresh request to all the other instances.

 One configuration most people want to dynamically change is the logging level.
-Exercise is to modify the code to add a logger and add the logging level the demo.yml or demo-production.yml :
+An Exercise is to modify the code to add a logger and add the logging level the demo.yml or demo-production.yml :
 ```
 logging:
   level: